BlakeGurnee/Portfolio/README.md

-This is my portfoliio right now it is still in development I will post updates regularly.
+This is my portfolio.
+Right now it is still in development.
+I will post updates regularly.